The Latest Innovation in Back Care Designed By A Leading Physiotherapist

 If you are in any doubt, or would otherwise like to have an online consultation with TillyLou James, book here.

-The Standard size Buttafly is the one to use for back care.
+The Standard size Buttafly works best for back care:

 Enjoy discounts, special offers, early bird prices on our workshops and more.
 We invite you to apply to Kaleidoscope, our programme for affiliates.